 Benefits of Over the Top Advertising

-OTT is a win-win for everybody involved.
+OTT advertising is a win-win for everybody involved in it.
 Consumers love it because they no longer have to pay for TV that is limited in terms of content and convenience.

-Targeting - OTT enables shorter but more relevant ads because it knows where the audience is located geographically.
+Targeting.
+OTT enables shorter but more relevant ads because it knows where the audience is located geographically.
 OTT platform can break the audience into segments for better metrics, and it can tell you which device(s) the viewers are using most often to access your content.

 Challenges of OTT Advertising

-However, there are still some problems that need to be resolved before we can finally declare that OTT advertising is a perfect advertising medium:
+However, there are still some problems that need to be resolved before we can finally declare that OTT advertising is a perfect digital advertising medium.

-Right now, if advertises wants to create OTT content, they can only channel them through cable providers or OTT platforms.
+Right now, if advertisers want to create OTT content, they can only channel them through cable TV providers or OTT platforms.
 In case you chose cable providers there will be no opportunity to manage the ad in real-time as well as no chance to measure performance metrics.

 Ad fraud prevention here is very important.
 While it is not as vulnerable as something like desktop computers, ad fraud has managed to find its way into OTT and could pose significant problems if protective regulations are not in place.
 This includes things like invalid traffic detection, standard naming practices, and many other conventions.

-Functionality.
-A lot of OTT devices do not have the same functionalities that web browsers.
-For example, if you run an add in an internet browser, you can obtain all kinds of information from the tracking pixel or cookie that will give you the insights considering conversion rate of a particular source.
+A lot of OTT devices do not have the same functionalities as web browsers.
+For example, if you run an ad creative in an Internet browser, you can obtain all kinds of information from the tracking pixel or cookie that will give you the insights considering conversion rate of a particular source.

 OTT Ad Insertion Methods

-Client-side ad insertion (CSAI) this is the old method when the advertiser inputs the ad into the platform before the viewer sees it.
+Client-side ad insertion (CSAI) is the old method when the advertiser inputs the ad into the platform before the viewer sees it.
 Even though today most of the ads are served to the viewer through this method, there are some drawbacks.

 SSAI or “Stitching”

 SSAI stands for server-side ad-insertion content delivery.
 By utilizing this method, you can display the ads to your audience without any interruptions.
 In essence, it is a real-time combination of the ads and core content.

 SSAI gives the audience an opportunity to view live content without any interruptions because the content itself is stitched together with the ad.
 This way there are no random pauses or gaps in between.
 If you would like the ads to be clickable, it is possible to do so, but this will require additional work.

 There are many providers out there who underestimate ad insertion functionality.
-However, some OTT platforms go above and beyond in order to provide their clients with metrics and interactivity that feature VPAID tags built-in.
+However, some OTT advertising platforms go above and beyond in order to provide their clients with metrics and interactivity that feature VPAID tags built-in.

 Tags Used for Communicating With OTT Devices

-Video Player-Ad Interface Definition (VPAID) tags build on the capabilities of VAST they make the ad interactive and add metrics.
-However, there is a big caveat: stitching is not an option here.
+Video Player-Ad Interface Definition (VPAID) tags build on the capabilities of VAST and they make the ad interactive and add metrics.
+However, there is a big caveat; stitching is not an option here.
 This could pose significant problems since you will have to find a detour around all of the pre-rolls that are currently being offered in Europe.